genesiscommunitysuccess/docs/docs/platform-reference/external-systems/fix-xlator.md

 id: fix-xlator
 ---

-The FIX Xlator is a plugin for the streamer and streamer client, to bring in type safe handling of FIX messages.
+The FIX Xlator is a plugin for the streamer and streamer client, which enables type-safe handling of FIX messages.
+It also gives access to a set of vital integration features, such as FIX_IN, EXECUTION_REPORT and CUSTOM_FIX.

-### Enabling
+### Enabling the FIX-xlator

-To enable the plugin follow below steps:
+To enable the plugin:
-1. Add Xlator plugin dependency in streamer/streamer-client module pom.
+1. Add an Xlator plugin dependency to the module pom for the streamer or streamer-client.

 ```xml
 <dependency>